RWA & Private Credit

 • U.S. Treasury bill investments through entities like BlockTower and Monetalis

-• Real estate-backed loans through partnerships with various originators
+• Real estate-backed loans through various originators

 Maple Finance